TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 - Members who have already attained 75 years of age won’t have insurance cover after the merger, as Death cover ceases under the new policy terms at age attained 75.
 This means that if you’re already 75 years of age and still hold insurance, it will be cancelled on 30 April 2026.

-Aware Super will confirm your insurance arrangements and new premiums in writing in late May 2026; and you’ll be able to see this information by logging in to Aware Super’s Member Online from 11 May 2026, where you can also apply to make changes to your insurance and submit a disability insurance claim.
+Aware Super will confirm your insurance arrangements and new premiums in writing in late May 2026; and you’ll be able to see this information by logging in to Aware Super’s Member Online, where you can also apply to make changes to your insurance and submit a disability insurance claim.

 Your Significant Event Notice summarises the key changes so you can see what’s changing at a glance.
 Additionally, Table 5 - Employer Tailored Basic Cover and Table 6 - Insurance terms, conditions and policy definitions in your Significant Event Notice contain more details of what’s changing from 1 May 2026.

-The Aware Super Future Saver Insurance Handbook – Telstra Group Limited and Associated Employers will be available at aware.com.au/pds from 30 April 2026.
+The Aware Super Future Saver Insurance Handbook – Telstra Group Limited and Associated Employers is available at aware.com.au/pds.
 You can also contact Aware Super after the merger to obtain a copy of the relevant insurance policies which will be issued by TAL Life Limited.

 New insurance premium rates will apply to automatic default cover, (Employer Tailored Basic Cover) and any additional insurance you have with Aware Super from 1 May 2026.